anandray/web3-eg/documentation/reference/web3-eth/getBalance.md

 ```js
 web3.eth.getBalance(address [, block] [, callback]);
 ```
-> Get the balance of an address at a given block.
+> Get the balance of an address at a given block height.
 >
 > <hr>
 >